Sherman: Building on Our History to Create Our Future

 Sherman continued to grow, welcoming household names including Sunny Delight, Presco, and Eaton B-Line among several others.
 In 1989, the Texas legislature passed a bill allowing cities to raise additional sales tax to fund economic development.
 Soon a committee of dedicated volunteers from the Sherman community organized a sales tax election that was adopted in November 1995.
 As a result, Sherman Economic Development Corporation was incorporated in April 1996.

-With the addition of GlobiTech in 1998, Sherman began its rise as the “Technology Hub of North Texas.”
-Sherman continues to build on its history of economic excellence with companies such as II-VI, Tyson Foods, Progress Rail, Emerson, and many more.
-Modern Sherman takes full advantage of the booming northward expansion of the Dallas-Fort Worth Metroplex, the talents of its residents, and its welcoming sense of community.
-Even with such a rich history of innovation, the best is yet to come in Sherman.
+Sherman continues to build on its history of diverse economic excellence with companies such as Coherent, Tyson Foods, Progress Rail, Emerson, and many more.
+Modern Sherman is taking full advantage of the booming northward expansion of the Dallas-Fort Worth Metroplex, the varied talents of its residents, and its welcoming sense of community.
+Even with such a rich history, the best is yet to come in Sherman, Texas.